Module 3 – Breaking Through

 Possible areas of practice include:

-• Slowing down in conversation—learning simple ways to pause, sense, and respond rather than react when you’re stirred up.
+• Slowing down in conversation—when you’re stirred up, learning simple ways to pause, sense, and respond rather than react.

 • Holding the other person.
-Seeing others as noble beings who are trying to get their inner musicians to play in tune.
+Seeing others as noble beings whose lives have been shaped by their pasts.

 • Listening beneath the surface.
-Learning to hear the human being behind someone’s words, especially when those words are hard to receive.
+Learning to hear the human being behind someone’s words, especially when those words blame you or someone you love.

 Module 3 may be a good fit if: